strah19/HexDump/README.md

 Usage is very simple with a single command `hexdump` that only requires a file path.
 For example: `hexdump doc.txt`.

-It is encouraged to add the `bin/` path to your environmental path for use across your system.
+Adding the executable to your environmental path for use across your system is encouraged.

 ### Example Output